anuragpathak2608/MyPython/Readme.txt

 10. python_variables_and_datatypes.py
 This programs gives an overview of python variables and how can we store single value to multiple variable or diffrent value to diffrent variable in the same line.
 This is used when you os command can return standard output or it may return erro.
-So here we will be capturing same output in3 diffrent variables.
+So here we will be capturing same output in3 diffrent variables

+11. Python_Leap_year_program.py
+This program is demonstrating if else syntax in python